RuoyunCarina-D/Anomly-Detection-SARIMA/README.md

 # Anomly Detection
 ## SARIMA

-Applied SARIMA time series algorithm to predict sales amount based on past 4 year data and creat alerts if data is out of accepted range.
+Applied SARIMA time series algorithm to predict sales revenue based on past 4-year data and creat alerts if data is out of accepted range.

 **SARIMA** stands for Seasonal (S) Auto-Regressive (AR) Integrated (I) Moving Average (MA).
 The Seasonal ARIMA model is to difference the series to make it stationary by taking differences of the variable over time.
 There are 3 methods to take differences in an ARIMA model - AR, I, and MA.